fgillet4/DitributedLLM/apps/frankcode/codebase.md

   /refresh          - Refresh the file tree
   /exec <command>   - Execute a shell command
   /shell <command>  - Same as /exec
-  /load <file>      - Load a file into context
+  /ls               - List files (shortcut for /exec ls) /pwd              - Show current directory (shortcut for /exec pwd) /models           - List available Ollama models /selectmodel <n>  - Select a model by number or name /offline          - Switch to offline mode (no LLM) /online           - Switch to online mode (try connecting to LLM) /load <file>      - Load a file into context
   /save <file>      - Save the conversation to a file /reset            - Reset agent context and conversation